This section contains links to a wide range of practice guidance and resources to support practitioners in their safeguarding role.

 The purpose of this guidance is to support providers, practitioners, and other professionals to identify when to raise concerns regarding poor self care or lack of care for living conditions, identify agencies who can provide support and set out what they may expect by way of a response and encourage and support defensible decision making in accordance with our duty of care.
 This guidance should be read in conjunction with the Hampshire 4LSAB Multi-Agency Safeguarding Policy.

-4LSAB Multi-agency hoarding Guidance FINAL 2019
+4LSAB Multi-agency hoarding Guidance 2022

 Adult Safeguarding and Homelessness Briefing